Birds Fly (Whisper to a Scream)

-"Birds Fly (Whisper to a Scream)", given the reversed title "Whisper to a Scream (Birds Fly)" in some markets, is a song by the British band the Icicle Works.
-It was released in 1983 as the first single from the band's 1984 debut eponymous album The Icicle Works.
+"Birds Fly (Whisper to a Scream)", given the reversed title "Whisper to a Scream (Birds Fly)" in some markets, is a song by the British band The Icicle Works.
+It was released in 1983 as the first single from the band's 1984 debut eponymous album The Icicle Works, and re-released in March 1984.
 The song was written by Ian McNabb, the band's lead singer, and produced by Hugh Jones.

 UK releases

 The recording was initially released as a single in the UK in June 1983 as "Birds Fly (Whisper to a Scream)" on the Situation Two label.
-This initial release hit #2 on the UK independent charts, and scraped the lower reaches of the UK singles chart at #89.
+This initial release hit #2 on the UK independent charts, and scraped the lower reaches of the UK singles chart at number 89.

-After the Icicle Works' next UK single "Love Is a Wonderful Colour" hit #15 on the UK charts in late 1983 and early 1984, Beggars Banquet Records rereleased "Birds Fly (Whisper to a Scream)" in March 1984 with a new cover and B-side.
-This release climbed to #52 in the UK.
+After the Icicle Works' next UK single "Love Is a Wonderful Colour" hit number 15 on the UK charts in late 1983 and early 1984, Beggars Banquet Records rereleased "Birds Fly (Whisper to a Scream)" in March 1984 with a new cover and B-side.
+This release climbed to number 52 in the UK.
+John Peel was an early advocate of the single and played both the A and B side on his show during June and July 1983.